dcunited001/dcunited001.github.io/_pages/quotes.md

 > is the cataclysm that results from our greatest fall since time
 > immemorial.

+> One man's dumpster fire is another man's religion.

 > Those who expect the unexpected stand to profit from the unexpected.
 > The ignorant then become like leaves in a wind they cannot begin to
 > see.
 Knowledge is power; truth is formless and all-emcompassing;